-Historical background to selected sites particularly along the western half of the Stroudwater Canal where restoration work is underway or planned.
+Historical background to selected sites along the Stroudwater Canal.

-Framilode Lock is at the western end of the Stroudwater Canal where it meets the Severn estuary.
+Framilode Lock is at the western end of the Stroudwater Canal where it meets the River Severn.

-At Saul Junction, the Stroudwater Canal is crossed by what is now known as the Gloucester & Sharpness Canal.
+At Saul Junction, the Stroudwater Canal is crossed by the Gloucester ship canal.

-The form of this bridge has been much influenced by the changing needs of the nearby Gloucester & Berkeley Canal.
+The form of this pound was much influenced by the needs of the nearby Gloucester ship canal.

-The lock and the feeder from the River Frome were much influenced by the needs of the nearby Gloucester & Berkeley Canal.
+The feeder from the River Frome and the lock were much influenced by the needs of the nearby Gloucester & Berkeley Canal.

 This length of canal and the aqueduct were filled in during the early 1970s as part of a flood alleviation scheme.